backlight808/image-viewer/README.md

 ## License

- license : this Application is developed as an assinment.
+ license : this Application is developed as an assignment.
  Happy Coding !!!

 ---